lowdanie/lowdanie.github.io/_posts/2020-02-08-consciousness-explained.md

 # Philosophical Zombies

-A philosophical zombie is an being which behaves exactly like a human but has no subjective experience.
+A philosophical zombie is a being which behaves exactly like a human but has no subjective experience.
 It is easy to imagine such an entity.
 For example, maybe it is a robot controlled by a massive array of GPUs running the latest and greatest machine learning algorithms.
 On the outside it would engage in typical human activities such as watching Netflix and tweeting stuff.
 But on the inside it would be cold and dark - just electric impulses shuffling through wires without anyone "at home".

 The existence of such a zombie seems plausible, but doesn't this imply that no physical description of the brain could ever bridge the gap between a mindless zombie and a conscious human being?